 Before you seek a hair extension consultation you will need to ensure that your hair is your preferred colour.
 This means that if you dye your hair, you will need to seek an appointment with your colourist before scheduling your hair extension appointment.
 The reason for this is that during a hair extension consultation a colour match will take place, and therefore your hair colour will need to be the exact colour you want, as the extensions will be matched accurately to this shade.

-If colouring your hair before your hair extension consultation, be sure to book this in for a week or so earlier.
+If colouring your hair before your hair extension consultation, be sure to do this a week or so earlier than your consultation is booked for.
 Often when dying your hair the colour can take a few days to adjust, for example if you dye your natural brown hair a darker shade of brown, often the colour is slightly darker for the first few days.
 After a few washes however it will settle down to your usual tone, and this is the time in which the colour is at its best for a colour match.
 Having a colour match the same day as your hair dye appointment may results in the extensions being darker than your hair on the day of the fitting.

 Sorry girls, we know you love a bit of home colour box dye, but it simply does not match the knowledge, expertise and quality of a salon colour.
 Dying your roots or colour yourself is not recommended as you may not be able to achieve the full coverage you are looking for, and at worst may change your own hair colour so that it no longer matches your extensions.
 By seeking a salon professional you can be confident that your roots and colour will be well taken care of so that you can continue to enjoy your beautiful, perfectly matched extensions.